Places to visit in Namibia

 If you are looking for huge, untamed and ruggedly beautiful landscapes then Damaraland and the Erongo Mountains fit the bill.
-Here spectacular sunsets bathe the desert and mountains in a fantastic red light – an incredible backdrop to herds of endangered desert-adapted elephants.
+Here spectacular sunsets bathe the desert and mountains in a fantastic red light.
+This provides an incredible backdrop to herds of endangered desert-adapted elephants.

 Take a guided excursion through the Boulder Forest where you can hunt for aquamarines as past miners once did.
-View the ancient rock paintings at Twyfelfontein, hike Brandberg Mountain (Namibia’s highest) or Spitzkoppe, and view such spectacular natural formations such as the ‘Organ Pipes’ and Petrified Forest.
+View the ancient rock paintings at Twyfelfontein or hike Brandberg Mountain (Namibia’s highest).
+You can also climb Spitzkoppe for views over the spectacular natural formations such as the ‘Organ Pipes’ and Petrified Forest.

 Fish River Canyon